Degree and Arts Credit Minimum

 Credit is granted for all courses completed with at least the minimum passing grade (normally 50%).

-Credit may be applied toward completion of the Bachelor of International Economics degree program as follows:
+Credit may be applied toward completion of the Bachelor of Fine Arts degree program as follows:

 - Credit from any course in the Faculty of Arts, with the exception of certain MUSC courses, may be applied to the degree.

-- Credit earned in Co-op Search Term or Work Term courses is not applicable towards the Bachelor of International Economics.
-See Arts Co-operative Education Programs and consult the Vancouver School of Economics Career Centre.
+- Credit earned in Arts Co-op Search Term or Work Term courses is not applicable towards the Bachelor of Fine Arts.
+See Arts Co-operative Education Programs.

-- No more than 60 credits of Distance Learning courses can be applied towards the Bachelor of International Economics, and no more than 42 such credits may be taken in the final 60 credits of the BIE program.
+- No more than 60 credits of Distance Learning courses can be applied towards the Bachelor of Fine Arts, and no more than 42 such credits may be taken in the final 60 credits of the degree program.

-In the 120 credits required and acceptable for the BIE degree, there may be:
+In the 120 credits required and acceptable for the degree, there may be:

 - a maximum of 60 credits transferred into the Faculty of Arts; see Transfer and Exchange Credit; and